What is it about a short, simple post about a New Jersey food joint that went out of business that keeps it appearing in the top 10 posts read here?

 But the idea that Sir Thomas More had back in 1516 in his book, Utopia, stayed with me.
 I particularly liked More setting his utopia on an island because I have always had a thing for islands.

-Utopia has been used to describe “intentional communities” that attempt to create an ideal society, I wrote here earlier about Henry Ford’s failed attempt at a utopian community in the Amazon, Fordlandia.
+Utopia has been used to describe “intentional communities” that attempt to create an ideal society, I wrote here earlier about Henry Ford’s failed attempt at a utopian community in the Amazon which he called Fordlandia.

-Sinclair, who said, “It is difficult to get a man to understand something when his salary depends upon his not understanding it” was no fan of commercial society.
-He was born in 1878 and, when he was 15 years old, he started supporting himself by writing dime novels.
+Upton was born in 1878.
+When he was 15 years old, he started supporting himself by writing “dime” novels.
 He continued to write pulp fiction to get himself through Columbia University and he wrote a novelette a week all through college.

 The success of The Jungle allowed Sinclair to start a utopian experiment in New Jersey.

 A fire would end the experiment after only six months, but the dream remained with Sinclair for the rest of his life.